In Yemen, the markets have food, but children are starving to death

 'Silent war'

 It's a surreal and jarring image, one of many I carried home with me from Yemen.
-A doctor in the neo-natal ward of the main government hospital rinsing his hands with bottled war because there is no soap or working tap.
+A doctor in the neo-natal ward of the main government hospital rinsing his hands with bottled water because there is no soap or working tap.

 A three-year-old boy with a lung infection struggling to breathe because there is no ventilator to help him.
 His mother, face down on his hospital bed, too exhausted to weep over her only child.
 The resigned look on the doctor's face when she tells me two days later that he didn't make it.